NativeScript/docs-v7/getting-started.md

 Open your app's `app/views/login/login.xml` file in your text editor of choice and change `<Label text="hello world" />` to `<Label text="hello NativeScript" />`.

-Return to your terminal and run `tns run ios --emulator` if you're on a Mac, or `tns run android --emulator` if you're on Windows.
-You should the app relaunch and the updated text displayed.
+Return to your terminal and run either `tns run ios --emulator` (if you're on a Mac), or `tns run android --emulator`.
+You should see the app relaunch and the updated text displayed.

 <div class="exercise-end"></div>